 For travelers wishing to learn more about how the art of Ninjas came to be, spend an afternoon exploring the Ninja Museum of Igaryu.
 End your day with a visit to Iga Ueno Castle while renting out a Ninja suit to try on.

-Ise Jingu (Ise Grand Shrine) is by far Mie’s most famous attraction, encompassing nearly one-fifth of the picturesque coastal city of Ise.
-It’s an important temple complex to see and experience, dating back to the 3rd century.
+One of the most famous landmarks in Mie prefecture is Ise Jingu (Ise Grand Shrine).
+Encompassing nearly one-fifth of Ise’s picturesque coastal city, it’s an important temple complex to see and experience, dating back to the 3rd century.

-In the Toba and Shima areas, you can see traditional female ama (freedivers) at work.
-Historically, the ama dived for pearls, holding their breath for long periods and using special techniques to propel themselves to and from the seabed.
+Visitors to Mie can easily visit the towns of Toba and Shima located on the Shima Peninsula.
+Here, you can spot traditional female ama (freedivers) at work.
+Historically, the ama dived for pearls while holding their breath for long periods and using special techniques to propel themselves to and from the seabed.